adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 </p></details>

-Once connected to Assurance, an Adobe Experience Platform icon will appear in the top right corner of the screen with a green dot indicating a connected session.
-In the web-based Assurance session, there is also an indicator in the top right that shows the number of connected sessions (which in this case should now show a green dot with "1 Client Connected", marked **1** in the screenshot below).
+Once connected to Assurance, in the tutorial app, an Adobe Experience Platform icon will appear in the top right corner of the screen with a green dot indicating a connected session.
+In the web-based Assurance session, there is also an indicator in the top right that shows the number of connected sessions (which in this case should now show a green dot with "1 Client Connected" (**1**)).

 <img src="../assets/edge-bridge-tutorial/simulator-assurance-connection.jpg" alt="Assurance Session Start - iOS simulator" width="400"/>
 <img src="../assets/edge-bridge-tutorial/assurance-session-start.jpg" alt="Assurance Session Start - Web UI after connection" width="800"/>